 4. BPD can exist with other mental disorders

 Did you know 84.5% of people with BPD also suffer from other mental health conditions?
 This finding was confirmed by The National Comorbidity Survey Replication.
 As a result of this, it can be extremely hard to identify BPD in patients.
-However, experts are still trying to understand the link between borderline personality disorder and other mental health conditions.
+However, experts are still trying to understand the link between BPD and other mental health conditions.

 5. Risk for self-harm and suicide is high in people with BPD

 Due to lack of impulse control and intense emotions, self-harm and suicidal tendencies are prevalent among patients with BPD.
-According to the American Psychiatric Association, 10% of people suffering from borderline personality disorder commit suicide, 70% attempt suicide, while 90% engage in self harm activities.
+According to the American Psychiatric Association, 10% of people suffering from BPD commit suicide, 70% attempt suicide, while 90% engage in self harm activities.
 Deep emotional suffering can lead to self-harm which may seem like a temporary yet instant relief.